Mollinak10/Linux-basics/Chapter_2_Installing mamba.md

 and now instead of “base” you’ll see “test”
 <pre>(base)molly_k@DESKTOP-MBJ059:~$
 (test)molly_k@DESKTOP-MBJ059:~$ </pre>
+In order to list the total number of environments that your package manager has, use:
+<pre> mamba env list </pre>
-you can use multiple environments and to switch between them you can use the command below and then activate another envirnoment❗
+You can use multiple environments and to switch between them you can use the command below and then activate another envirnoment❗
 <pre> mamba deactivate </pre>
 ⚠️remember to not use this command while in your “base” environment⚠️